GaloisInc/ghc-srcspan-plugin/examples/blog.md

 ## Useful API Functions

 GHC is written as a library with a vast API, so let's first pick out and describe a few functions that we'll need to use.
 I'm going to take some artistic license with the types of these API functions in order to hide some of the necessary plumbing.
+I will also use angle brackets (e.g. `<Imp>`) to refer to specific `Type` and `CoreExpr` values.
 A complete and running version of the plugin can be found [here].

 [here]: https://github.com/GaloisInc/ghc-srcspan-plugin/blob/master/examples/ImpPluginExplicit.hs